 Alongside our Dyson Demos, we demonstrate and sell our machines in retailers around the world.
 So we need people to show customers what our technology can do and explain why it’s different.
 You’ll need to be independent and comfortable working in a challenging retail environment.
 To show how Dyson machines are better.

-Our Retail Head Office teams plan how and where Dyson technology will be sold.
+Our Retail Operations teams plan how and where Dyson technology will be sold.
 They create strategies that deliver growth both for Dyson's direct channels and with retailers.
 It needs commercially-minded analytical influencers with a deep understanding of Dyson technology.

 A different approach

 Over the years we’ve learnt that Dyson machines are bought, not sold.
 Once people experience our products first-hand and learn about the technology inside, they understand why Dyson is different.